contagon/handbook/handbook/38-church-policies-and-guidelines.md

 If military installations or members who serve in the military are in a stake, the stake presidency has the responsibilities outlined in this section.
 If such installations are located in a mission rather than a stake, the mission president fulfills these responsibilities.

-A member of the stake presidency oversees the pre–military service Church orientation in the stake.
-He ensures the orientation is offered to all members entering military service.
-The stake executive secretary may coordinate this orientation.
-(See [38.9.3](38-church-policies-and-guidelines.md#3893-pre–military-service-church-orientation).)
+A member of the stake presidency oversees military relations in the stake.
+He may call a man or a woman to serve as the military relations specialist.
+This member does not need to have military experience.
+He or she ensures that resources are provided to support members of the military in the stake.
+This includes the military service orientation (see [38.9.3](38-church-policies-and-guidelines.md#3893-military-service-orientation)).

 #### 38.9.1.1 Church Services on Military Installations